-All student organizations of Dominican College are student-run and student-started and operate under the support of the Student Government Association.
+All student organizations of Dominican College are student-run, student-started, and operate under the support of the Student Government Association.
 Each club has an advisor with the general responsibility of serving as a resource person.
-Activities and student functions are approved through the Student Activities Office and the Director of Student Activities.
+Activities and student functions are approved through the Office of Student Activities.
+Please contact Rachel McGinty, Director of Student Activities, with any questions.

 The chartered clubs and organizations on campus are: